-Thomas B. Henson, 58, has been a director of the Company since May 2011.
-Mr. Henson is a licensed attorney and is a founder and has served as CEO of Henson-Tomlin Interests, LLC, a diversified investment company focusing on real estate, electronic and print media and consumer products since 1999.
+Thomas B. Henson, 63, has been a director of the Company since May 2011.
+Mr. Henson is a licensed attorney and is a founder and has served as CEO of American Spirit Media, LLC, which owns network-affiliated television stations in the south and mid-west.
 Mr. Henson practiced law at the firm of Robinson, Bradshaw & Hinson in Charlotte, North Carolina from 1980 to 1999.
-Mr. Henson is a founder, President and CEO of American Spirit Media, LLC.
-Mr. Henson has served on the Board of Portrait Innovations since 2002, and Park Sterling Bank since 2006.
-The Board nominated Mr. Henson based on his experience in electronic and print media and legal experience with retail companies, among other skills and attributes.
+Mr. Henson is an investor in several privately owned real estate, hospitality and leisure related businesses.
+Mr. Henson served on the Boards of Portrait Innovations from 2002 to 2017, and Park Sterling Bank from 2006 to 2017.
+The Board concluded Mr. Henson is qualified to serve as a Board member based on his experience in electronic and print media and legal experience with retail companies, among other skills and attributes.

-Bryan F. Kennedy, III, 55, has been a director of the Company since August 2009.
-Mr. Kennedy has served as President of Park Sterling Bank since 2006 and a member of its Board since 2006.
-Mr. Kennedy has also served as the President of Park Sterling Corporation since January 2011.
-Mr. Kennedy carried the additional title of Chief Executive Officer of Park Sterling Bank from January 2006 until August 2010.
+Bryan F. Kennedy, III, 60, has been a director of the Company since August 2009.
+Mr. Kennedy has served as the North Carolina/Virginia Division President for South State Bank since the sale of Park Sterling Corporation (holding company for Park Sterling Bank) to South State Corporation on November 30, 2017.
+Prior to that, Mr. Kennedy served as President of Park Sterling Bank from 2006 until November 2017 and was a member of its Board from 2006 until 2010.
+Mr. Kennedy also served as the President of Park Sterling Bank from January 2011 until 2017, and carried the additional title of Chief Executive Officer of Park Sterling Bank from January 2006 until August 2010.
 Mr. Kennedy was the North Carolina Market President of Regions Bank, located in Charlotte, North Carolina, from January 2004 to January 2006.
-The Board nominated Mr. Kennedy based on his experience in banking and finance, among other skills and attributes.
+The Board concluded that Mr. Kennedy is qualified to serve as a Board member based on his experience in banking and finance, among other skills and attributes.